Download This Sample

 Yule or Yuletide is the pagan holiday that takes place on the day of the winter solstice that usually falls on the 21st day of December in the Northern Hemisphere.
 The Feast of Juul variously originates from the pre-Christian Scandinavian cultures of the Celts, Norse, Germans, and Romans.

 - Yuletide is generally celebrated by European Christians during the winter solstice.
-Non-religious groups such as Wiccans celebrate the event every 21st day of December, while most Northern Europeans coincide the feasting with Christmas day.
+In particular, Wiccans celebrate the event on or near the 21st day of December, while most Northern Europeans coincide the feasting with Christmas day.

 - Winter solstice happens when the Earth’s axis tilts away from the sun in the Northern Hemisphere.
 It is the time when the sun reaches its longest distance from the equatorial plane, resulting in the longest night.